U.S. engine maker backed by Bill Gates forms second China venture

 Both China ventures will build EcoMotors’ OPOC engine, which is more compact than conventional gas and diesel engines of similar power.
 It is also said to be cheaper and to deliver higher fuel economy and fewer emissions.

-Braemer Energy Ventures is also an investor in EcoMotors, which was founded in 2008.
-(Reporting by Paul Lienert in Detroit; Editing by Edwina Gibbs)
+Braemar Energy Ventures is also an investor in EcoMotors, which was founded in 2008.

+(This story corrects name of company to Braemar Energy Ventures, last paragraph)